 Marissa Castillo is the ASP College Advisor for Thomas Jefferson High School.
 Born and raised in Indio, California, Marissa attended the University of California, Merced, where she received a Bachelors of Arts in Psychology with a minor in Sociology.
 Throughout her undergraduate career, she was involved in Hermanas Unidas, studied abroad in Spain and became a student coordinator for the Success Mentor Program.
 After graduating from UC Merced, she spent a year working for AmeriCorps VISTA and gave back to the community that had helped her growing up.
 Marissa learned early on her passion for helping people achieve a higher education.
 She hopes to help Thomas Jefferson High School students achieve their dreams of higher education.

-Jose Valerio is the College Advisor for the School of Science and Engineering at Yvonne A. Ewell Townview Magnet Center.
+Jose Valerio is the College Advisor for the School of Science and Engineering and the School of Health Professions at Yvonne A. Ewell Townview Magnet Center.
 Mr. Valerio was born and raised in Texas.
 After attending college at Princeton University, he moved back to the Dallas area to help students through the college application process.
 He has worked with students in DISD for almost 6 years.
 Mr. Valerio has helped students receive incredible offers from Stanford, Columbia, Dartmouth, Emory, Carnegie Mellon, Babson, Santa Clara, Whittier, Bryant, Texas A&M, and many more universities.
 He looks forward to sharing his knowledge with students and staff at SEM.